 Locations: Adelphi (MD)

-The online Master of Science in Accounting and Financial Management at UMGC focuses on procedures and decision-making skills for those at — or aspiring to reach — the executive level.
-Students learn to make long-term financial decisions, manage costs and risks, analyze financial reports, and assess investments using the newest programs and software.
+The online Master of Science (MS) in Accounting and Financial Management at the University of Maryland Global Campus (UMGC) is suited for professionals seeking advancement in their careers at the executive level.
+Students learn how to manage costs and risks, analyze financial reports, and assess investments using the newest programs and software.
 A total of 36 credits is needed to complete the degree.
-UMGC also offers an online Master of Science in Accounting and Information Systems.
-This interdisciplinary 30-credit program combines traditional accounting skills with state-of-the-art technology, training students in areas such as cyber accounting, data analytics, forensic accounting, and information technology auditing.
-Additionally, an online MS in Management can be taken with a specialization in Accounting.
-Coursework covers subjects like federal income taxation, auditing, fraud examination, and ethics in accounting.
+UMGC also offers an online MS in Accounting and Information Systems.
+This interdisciplinary 30-credit program trains students in areas such as cyber accounting, data analytics, forensic accounting, and information technology auditing.
+Additionally, UMGC offers an online MS in Management degree with a specialization in Accounting.
+Coursework covers subjects in federal income taxation, auditing, fraud examination, and ethics in accounting.
 Students must complete 36 credits.
-All coursework in these programs can be completed online.
-Each program requires that students have 15 credits of undergraduate coursework in accounting with a grade of C or better; those without 15 credits can be admitted but must complete them before enrolling in the first graduate-level accounting course.
-Distance learners have access to academic advising, tutorial assistance, career services, technical support, veteran resources, library resources, and the university bookstore.

 #24 The University of West Florida